Slave rebellion: São Tomé and Príncipe

+Asia

-The Zanj Rebellion was the culmination of a series of small revolts.
+The Zanj Rebellion against the slavery in the Abbasid Caliphate was the culmination of a series of small revolts.
 It took place near the city of Basra, in southern Iraq over fifteen years (869−883 AD).
-It grew to involve over 500,000 slaves, who were imported from across the Muslim empire.
+It grew to involve over 500,100 slaves, who were imported from across the Muslim empire.

-The Mamluk Sultanate reigned for centuries out of a slave rebellion in Egypt.
-It gave birth to both the Bahri dynasty and Burji dynasty and their countless artistic and scientific achievements.
-Among many accomplishments, the Mamluks were responsible for turning back the Mongol conquest.
+When the Russian general Konstantin Petrovich von Kaufmann and his army approached the city of Khiva during the Khivan campaign of 1873, the Khan Muhammad Rahim Khan II of Khiva fled to hide among the Yomuts, and the slaves in Khiva rebelled, informed about the imminent downfall of the city, resulting in the Khivan slave uprising.
+When Kaufmann's Russian army entered Khiva on 28 March, he was approached by Khivans who begged him to put down the ongoing slave uprising, during which slaves avenged themselves on their former enslavers.
+When the Khan returned to his capital after the Russian conquest, the Russian General Kaufmann presented him with a demand to abolish the Khivan slave trade and slavery, which he did.

 Europe

 In the 3rd century BCE, Drimakos (or Drimachus) led a slave revolt on the slave entrepot of Chios, took to the hills and directed a band of runaways in operations against their ex-masters.

 The Servile Wars (135 to 71 BCE) were a series of slave revolts within the Roman Republic.